phax/peppol-commons/README.md

 * A more complex setup based on the JVM system properties (based on https://docs.oracle.com/javase/8/docs/api/java/net/doc-files/net-properties.html).
 This can also be specified in the configuration file to enable the usage for all `SMPClient` instances or on a per-instance basis.

 **Specify a global proxy server**
 The SMP client supports a proxy server.
-By default the proxy specified in the configuration file (see above) is used (since version 4.3.0).
+By default the proxy specified in the configuration file (see above) is used (since v4.3.0).

 Alternatively call the method `setProxy (org.apache.http.HttpHost)` on an `SMPClient` or `SMPClientReadOnly`.
 This means you can specify the proxy on a per-call basis.
 Proxy authentication is available since v5.2.5 by invoking `setProxyCredentials (org.apache.http.auth.Credentials)` on the SMP or BDXR client.